WaleedMuslem/ADL1_Quiz/Documents/Requirement_Specification.md

 The team members must work together to make sure that the application can demonstrate their skills in data manipulation and provide an enjoyable and easy-to-use experience.
 They should also show how they can work as a team.

 ## Glossary
+HTML: The HyperText Markup Language, or HTML is the standard markup language for documents designed to be displayed in a web browser.
+It can be assisted by technologies such as Cascading Style Sheets (CSS) and scripting languages such as JavaScript.

 ## Non-functionary requirements